evanseitz/seam-nn/README.md

 - **Compiler**: Standardizes sequence analysis by converting one-hot encoded sequences to string format and computing associated metrics.
 Compiles sequences and functional properties into a DataFrame, with support for metrics such as Hamming distances and global importance analysis scores.
 Implements GPU-accelerated sequence conversion and vectorized operations.

 - **Attributer**: Computes attribution maps using various GPU-optimized methods (Saliency Maps, Integrated Gradients, SmoothGrad, or ISM), quantifying the base-wise contribution to regulatory activity.
+SEAM provides GPU-accelerated implementations of Saliency Maps, IntGrad, SmoothGrad, and ISM.
+However, DeepSHAP is not optimized for efficient batch processing across the sequence library.
+Examples for incorportating DeepSHAP using external scripts are provided in the `examples` folder.

 - **Clusterer**: Computes mechanistic clusters and embeddings from attribution maps to identify distinct regulatory mechanisms.
 Supports hierarchical clustering (GPU-optimized), K-means, and DBSCAN algorithms, with optional dimensionality reduction (UMAP, t-SNE, PCA) for complementary interpretability.